 The fair value of the Group's investment property is categorised into level 3 of the fair value hierarchy.
 The fair value of the investment property was determined by an external, independent property valuer having appropriate recognised professional qualifications and recent experience in the location and category of the property being valued.
 To arrive at the current market value of the property, the sale price per square foot of comparable properties was utilized.
-Change in the fair value for the year 2020 resulted in a loss of AED 1,875 thousand (2019: gain of AED 5,520 thousand) which was recorded under other operating income (note 29).
+Change in the fair value for the year 2021 resulted in a loss of AED 2,000 thousand (2020: AED 1,875 thousand) which was recorded under other operating income (note 28).